Mamta Prabhu: Early life

 Mamta Prabhu is an alumnus of the S. E. S. high school and junior college, Thane.
 She started playing Table Tennis at a young age of 8 years in 1991.
 It was destiny that she started table tennis.
 Her parents had taken her brother and Mamata for enrolling them in table tennis club nearby her house.
 It so happened that her Coach Dilip Hate enrolled her brother and suggested her parents to bring her after a year as her height was even below the table.
 Then she accompanied her brother to table tennis club but was not allowed to play.
 She used to sit there for hours in one place and watched other kids play till the last player stopped.
 After observing her doing the same for many days her coach thought she might be interested and asked her to join.
-One Sunday morning he came to her house and told her we ll go for a tournament, a local district match.
+One Sunday morning he came to her house and told her we'll go for a tournament, a local district match.
 After reaching the venue, they were informed that only one entry was available and there were two girls standing, It was decided that a lottery will be held.
 Before a 9 year could understand what lottery meant to need to pick the chit the other girl already had picked up the chit and she remained standing there, but destiny gave her the entry for her first tournament.
 She has played through various local clubs during her school life.
 One of funniest part was she could not stay awake and used to doze off at after 7.30 pm so her parents and brother took special care of her as she could sleep anywhere.
 At her first state championship after staying on stadium for the whole day she got tired and as usual habit she slept off in the stadium itself.
 When the team understood that she was missing they searched the whole stadium and found her sleeping in one corner, such was the case that since she was small one of the senior picked her up and carried her to the room .After seeing this her coach just to stop her habit and make her strong started practicing at 7 in evening.
 In her initial Dilip Hate played a stellar role in shaping her career, to instill discipline in her he closed the club gates even if she was a minute late in the club.
 At age of 12 she was selected for Petroleum Tabletennis Academy to train under Chinese Coach at Ajmer, Rajasthan.
 She turned pro in December 2006.
 She used to play for Central Railway earlier, later switching to Dena Bank.
-She loved to play all games and was very naughty kid in school.
-She always ended up sharing her brothers beatings from her parents.